lenaimdahl/galaxia/README.md

 Contributions are welcome!
 If you'd like to contribute to Galaxia, please follow these steps:

-## Fork the repository.
+1. Fork the repository

-Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.
-Make your changes and commit them with descriptive commit messages.
+3. Make your changes and commit them with descriptive commit messages.
-Push your changes to your forked repository.
+4. Push your changes to your forked repository.
    Submit a pull request, detailing your changes and the motivation behind them.

-License
+## License

 This project is licensed under the MIT License.

 ## Author